a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 ### Layer-7 Load Balancer ###
 1. L7 - app level protocols are used
 	1. SSL Termination
+		1. HTTPS is used upto Load balancer but LB to Internal servers can be HTTP
 	2. Reverse proxy (They act as reverse proxy)
 		1. Breaks TCP connection
 			1. Client instantiates a TCP connection to load balancer